arsenicallophyes/ScreenDroid/README.md

   2. **QR Code Generation**: A QR code is generated to encode the service information.
 This QR code can be scanned by the Android device to pair with the app.
   3. **Automatic Bonjour Installation**: If Bonjour is not installed, the app will request admin privileges to install it, ensuring smooth operation.
   4. **Admin Privileges Request**: The app will ask for admin privileges automatically during the first startup to install the necessary files.
+- **PIN Pairing with Autodetect**: We've introduced PIN pairing alongside QR code pairing.
+When attempting to connect via PIN, the app will automatically detect the IP address, port, and PIN to auto-complete the input section for convenience.
+- **Network Verification**: All network operations involving connecting a phone will now verify the IP address within the network range and attempt to ping the device.
+Connection will only be established if both tests are successful.
+These options can be disabled from settings.
+- **Screen Off Option**: Users can now choose to turn off their phone screen while sharing the screen with their PC.
+- **Preferred Connection Method**:
+  - Defaults to Any: Allows the app to use any available connection method.
+  - Wired Mode: Disconnects all wireless connections that are connected both with wire and wireless.
+If a device is connected wirelessly only, it will not get disconnected.
+  - Wireless Mode: Hides the wired devices from the devices selection list.
+If a device is connected via both wire and wireless, wired-only devices will not be hidden.

 ## Upcoming Features